Considerations in Skills-Based Hiring

 Many institutions are struggling to fill open jobs, which is further straining their already burdened workforce.
 As K-12 schools, colleges, and universities try to provide some relief, one promising approach is skills-based hiring.
 This involves expanding the available talent pool by eliminating rigid traditional degree requirements for certain jobs and focusing on an applicant’s actual skill set.

-Given the potential for reducing employment discrimination liability while widening the pool of job candidates, use the following guidance to determine if skills-based hiring could benefit your institution.
+Use the following guidance to determine if skills-based hiring could benefit your institution.

 What Is Skills-Based Hiring?